2103374200/NBCR/readme.md

-the model pth can be found huggingface
+the model pth can be found https://huggingface.co/hanyucold/NBCR